Lamb to the Slaughter: Alfred Hitchcock Presents

 Hitchcock presents this episode from a supermarket setting, where he is given a ticket "for blocking an aisle during the rush hour", even though he claims to have been in the slow lane.
 In the story proper, Patrick declares that he is leaving Mary, played by Barbara Bel Geddes, for another woman.
 The adaptation otherwise follows the original story, with Harold J. Stone as the police detective in charge of the investigation.
 At the very end of the program, because network practices of the time would not allow a murderer to get away with their crimes, Hitchcock returns to explain that Mary Maloney finally was caught after trying to bump off her second husband in the same manner.
 Apparently, her second husband "was the forgetful type and had forgotten to plug in the freezer", making the meat "as soft as jelly".

 Tales of the Unexpected

 In 1979, the story was adapted by Robin Chapman for Roald Dahl's British television series Tales of the Unexpected, with Susan George as Mary and Brian Blessed as the police detective in charge of the investigation of her husband's murder.
 This episode ends slightly differently from the original story: having finished the leg of lamb, the four police officers get up and leave the kitchen.
 The last of them stops and turns back, looking intently at the leg bone resting on the serving platter.
 He then scrapes the contents of the platter into the kitchen bin.

-Haseen Dillruba

-The 2021 Indian Bollywood film Haseen Dillruba also draws inspiration from the story.

-Mutton

-The 2021 Sri Lankan short film Mutton by Sri Lankan filmmaker Hasantha Dissanayake was based on the story of "Lamb to the Slaughter".
-It has won few international awards from few international film festivals in many countries.